-ARRs and FTRs served as an effective, but not total, offset against congestion for the first seven months of the 2014 to 2015 planning period.
-ARR and FTR revenues offset 90.8 percent of the total congestion costs in the Day-Ahead Energy Market and the balancing energy market within PJM for the first seven months of the 2014 to 2015 planning period.
-In the entire 2013 to 2014 planning period, total ARR and FTR revenues offset 98.2 percent of the congestion costs.
+ARRs and FTRs served as an effective, but not total, offset to congestion.
+ARR and FTR revenues offset 88.5 percent of the total congestion costs including the Day-Ahead Energy Market and the balancing energy market in PJM for the first ten months of the 2014 to 2015 planning period.
+In the 2013 to 2014 planning period, total ARR and FTR revenues offset 98.2 percent of the congestion costs.